Cracking isotropic and anisotropic relativistic spheres: The effects of local density perturbations

-denote the radial sound speed, the tangential sound speed, and mass, respectively.
-Notice that our perturbation scenario differs from the original one presented in \cite{Herrera1992, DiPriscoEtal1994, DiPriscoHerreraVarela1997}, where fluctuations in density and anisotropy were considered independent and simultaneous.
-It also departs from the other previous study \cite{AbreuHernandezNunez2007b} because our approach assumes non constan density fluctuations which affects the pressure gradient, i.e. $\rho + \delta \rho(r) \rightarrow P^{\prime}(\rho) + \delta P^{\prime} $.
+Notice that our perturbation scenario differs from the original one presented by Herrera and collaborators \cite{Herrera1992,DiPriscoEtal1994,DiPriscoHerreraVarela1997}, where fluctuations in density and anisotropy were considered independent and simultaneous, and it is also different from the other previous study \cite{AbreuHernandezNunez2007b} because our approach assumes non constant density fluctuations which affects the pressure gradient, i.e. $\rho + \delta \rho(r) \rightarrow P^{\prime}(\rho) + \delta P^{\prime} $.

 Following the above guidelines, we formally expand equation (\ref{Ranitov}) as